EnricoABM/TemperatureConverter/README.md

 Swing allows for **better application portability**, as all components were developed purely in Java, making the appearance of the interface independent of the client's operating system.
 The use of **NetBeans** to create graphical interfaces allows for **dynamic and efficient application development**, allowing the programmer not to worry about component instantiation or positioning, focusing on the layout and implementation of the rest of the application.

+The `src` folder contains the `.java` files containing the application's source code, separated between the `model`, `controller` and `view` folders.
+The `build` folder has all the `.class` files referring to the source code classes.
+The `dist` folder contains the application's `.jar` file.
+Finally, the `photos` folder has the application icon.

 ## Conclusion
 Thanks to the **MVC Architecture**, the software was divided into responsibilities, **improving the potential for reuse and maintainability**.
 In the future, the project **can be implemented** as a **WEB application efficiently**, with **great reuse of the classes** from the Model and Controller package, only having to worry about the View layer and adapting the Controller layer to a WEB application using Servlet technology .